watsonwork/watsonwork-developer-docs/guides/get_action_context.md

 ```
 GET /v1/apps/{appId}/getActionContext/{actionHandlerContextToken}
 ```
-actionHandlerContextToken has only 5 minutes liftime, and can only be used once.
+actionHandlerContextToken has only 5 minutes liftime.
 It will be deleted once it is used.

 #### Parameters